Transcript

 Special thanks today to Andrea Flores, Aaron Reichlin-Melnick, Jonathan Blitzer, Miriam Rosenbaum, Colin Jackson, Jon Smith, Patrice Johnson, Fields Moseley, Jen Fifield, Ben Giles, Yvonne Wingette-Sanchez, Ben Terris, Neil Makhija, Rebecca Tyrrell, Drew Reisinger, Kathie Kline, Paul Choi, Jordan Green, Lee Dorbert, Adama Bah, and Candice Braun and Power Malu of Artists Athletes Activists in New York City.

 This American Life is delivered to public radio stations by PRX, the Public Radio Exchange.
-To become a This American Life partner and get bonus content, ad-free listening, ask me anything sessions, and a greatest-hits archive of hundreds of favorite episodes right in your podcast feed, sign up at thisamericanlife.org/lifepartners.
-Thanks this week to life partners Kira Elert, Rachael MacFarlane, Martha Stroud, and Lauren Talerman.
+To become a This American Life Partner and get bonus content, ad-free listening, ask me anything sessions, and a greatest-hits archive of hundreds of favorite episodes right in your podcast feed, sign up at thisamericanlife.org/lifepartners.
+Thanks this week to Life Partners Kira Elert, Rachael MacFarlane, Martha Stroud, and Lauren Talerman.

 Thanks, as always, to our program's co-founder, Mr. Torey Malatia.
 You know, he is such an annoying person to meditate with, seriously.
 Every time we're finally into it and have quieted our minds, he starts chanting super loudly--